Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-05/09-proper-code/page-03.md

 <div class="divider-heading"></div>

 ## The Tag Burrito
 We "wrap" elements in opening and closing tags, as you know.
-You're now familiar with single-tag element sets like `<p>...</p>`, but elements can actually have multiple sets of tags.
-It's considered proper to layer these sets in concentric orbits around the element.
+You're now familiar with single-tag element sets like `<p>...</p>`, but elements can have multiple tags.
+It's best practice to layer these sets in concentric orbits around the element.

 This basically looks like `<tag3><tag2><tag1>...</tag1></tag2></tag3>`